ocfl-archive/gocfl/README.md

 #### I/O Performance

-Regarding performance, Storage I/O generates the main performance issues.
+Regarding performance, storage I/O generates the main performance issues.
 Therefore, every file should be read and written only once.
 Only in case of deduplication, the checksum of a file is calculated before ingest and a second time while ingesting.